KUTlime/PowerShell-Open-Here-Module/README.md

 # PowerShell "Open Here" Module
-PowerShell module that enables "Open here" functionality for PowerShell.
+PowerShell module that enables "Open here" shortcuts functionality for PowerShell.

 # Introduction
-OpenHere is a PowerShell module for installation of shell shortcuts into the context menu (the right mouse button click or [the menu key](https://en.wikipedia.org/wiki/Menu_key)) for on Microsoft Windows.
+OpenHere is a PowerShell module for installation of shell shortcuts into the context menu (the right mouse button click or [the menu key](https://en.wikipedia.org/wiki/Menu_key)) for Microsoft Windows.

-The shortcuts will open desired shell in the current location, e.g. `$PWD` for Windows PowerShell will be set to the location from which the shortcut was invoked.
+The shortcuts will open desired shell in the current location, e.g. for Windows PowerShell `$PWD` will be set to the location from which the shortcut was invoked.

 ![Preview](https://github.com/KUTlime/PowerShell-Open-Here-Module/raw/master/assets/Default.png)
 ![Preview](https://raw.githubusercontent.com/KUTlime/PowerShell-Open-Here-Module/master/assets/Custom.png)

 # Main features
 - Shortcut installation/removal for Windows PowerShell.
 - Open here with non-elevated privileges shortcut.
 - Open here with elevated privileges shortcut.
-- Default settings for easy-to-use.
+- Default setting for easy-to-use.
 - Fully customizable shortcut names.
+- Shortcut availability on directory, drive, directory background, user's desktop.

 # Basic use
 To install the OpenHere module, just type following command your PowerShell session with elevated privileges.